Table of Contents

 But can you though?

 In most cases, not really.
-Low absorption rates, ultra low emissivity per cubic foot (a calculation no one talks about in these ultra large sauna cabinets you find these days), and the wrong wavelength for the distance you sti from the emitter, really just allows you to spend money on marketing gimmicks.
-Where has anyone actually shown that you…
+Low absorption rates, ultra low emissivity per cubic foot (a calculation no one talks about in these ultra large sauna cabinets you find these days), and the wrong design for the distance you sit from the emitter, really just allows you to spend money on marketing gimmicks.
+Where has anyone actually shown that you can absorb near infrared, from anything other than an LED, at a distance of over 24 inches?